OffenesJena/Save-O-Meter/The Lamp/README.md

 <img src="../images/20150805_140515.jpg" alt="lamp" width="200px" height="300px">

 The Save-O-Meter Lamp is the main part of this visualization project.
 Its hardware is a microcontroller with WirelessLAN (WiFi) and the famous [Adafruit DotStar RGB-LEDs](https://learn.adafruit.com/adafruit-dotstar-leds).

 ###ESP8266

+Using the low-cost ESP8266 hardware everyone familiar with Arduino, C or LUA will be able to create a lamp for ~50 Euros.

 - [Breadboard version](TheLamp_ESP8266Breadboard)
 - [Wired version](TheLamp_ESP8266Wired)
 - [PCB version](TheLamp_ESP8266PCB) (coming soon!)

 ###Netduino 3 Wi-Fi

+For people who need more I/O-ports and love coding and debugging using C# and the .NET Micro Framework

 - [Wired version](TheLamp_Netduino3WiFiWired)